 Transfer students should first apply to the UW through the Office of Admissions.
 The application deadline for Summer and Autumn quarter admissions is Feb 15.
 The deadline for Winter quarter admissions is on Sept 1.
 The UW does not admit students to start in Spring quarter.
-International students may only apply to the UW on Summer and Autumn quarter.
+International students may only apply to the UW in Feb for the Summer and Autumn quarters.
 Please see the UW Office of Admissions website for more information about the transfer process.
 When you apply to the UW, you will be asked a question regarding your First Choice Major Application.
 Please select the answer: "I will be submitting a separate departmental application for a future quarter, after enrolling at the University."
 We do not accept applications to the major until you have matriculated at the UW.

 I already have a Bachelors degree in another field of study.
 I want to apply to the UW as a post-baccalaureate student.
 Any advice?

 Please contact our advising office if this is the case.
 Post-bacc study can be complicated and time intensive.
 In many cases, our advisers can help you find an easier way of preparing for graduate study or they can help you put together your best application.

 I would like to take classes as a non-matriculated student.
 Who should I contact?

 Please give our advisers a call and we can discuss this with you.
 You will need to get some signatures before you can officially register for classes and we can help you get those.

 When can I meet with a psychology adviser?